CanDIG/candig_compose/README.md

 ### Steps to add new API

+If at some point you want to add a new authenticated API behind the tyk gateway, these are the steps to take:

 1. *Create an API file*: Look at the [tyk/confs] directory.
 You can use [api_candig.json.tpl] as an example and modify from step 2.
 2. Edit the newly created API JSON file with following